cis3296s26/final-project-templefoodtrucks/README.md

 # To create a QR code

-"docker compose exec web python makeQR.py"
+docker compose exec web python makeQR.py

 # If you get a "column already exists" error, run: